 Your validation log loss score needs to be consistenly better than -ln(0.5), or 0.693.
 Now, what does it mean?

-Each example has an attribute called era.
+Each example in the training and validation sets has an attribute called era.
 An era is a marker of time and it allows measuring consistency.
-Eras have similar sizes: roughly six thousand examples.
+All eras are of similar size: roughly six thousand examples.
 Beyond that, not much is known about them.

 Validation set contains 12 eras.
 If the predictions score better than -ln( 0.5 ) in at least eight eras, you’re good to go.
 In other words, 75% consistency on validation set is required.